dobodu/Lilygo-Amoled-Micropython/README.md

 - As far as I know everything is working as expected

 ## To-DO List :
-- add ttf support
+- add True Type Font support
-- optimize triangle function

 ## Features